PixelNut/PixelNutLib/pattern-command-reference.md

 ---------------------------------------------------------------
 Sets the starting pixel of a segment.
 Together with the Y command this defines the range of a segment, after which all commands apply to only the pixels within this range.

-If no value is specified then 0 is assumed, which is also the initial value for this property.
+If no value is specified then 0 is used, which is also the initial value for this property.

 Y[<pixel_count>]
 ---------------------------------------------------------------
 Sets the number of pixels in a segment.
 Together with the X command this defines the range of a segment, after which all commands apply to only the pixels within this range.

-If no value is specified then the total number of pixels in the entire strip is assumed, which is also the initial value for this property.
+If no value is specified then the total number of pixels in the entire strip is used, which is also the initial value for this property.

 Z[<pixel>]
 ---------------------------------------------------------------
 Sets the offset into the strip of pixels where drawing is begun.
 Increasing this from 0 has the effect of shifting the pattern around the strip.

-If no value is specified then 0 is assumed, which is also the initial value for this property.
+If no value is specified, or the value is out of range, then 0 is used, which is also the initial value for this property.